OrbitalJigsaw/VMworld2020/CONTRIBUTING.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting

-### Our Responsibilities
+### :balance_scale: Our Responsibilities

 Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

-Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, images, other digitial media, links, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
+Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, images, other digital media, links, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

-### Scope
+### :world_map: Scope

 This Code of Conduct applies both within project spaces and in public spaces When an individual is representing the project or its community.
 Examples of